ThentralPaimalam/Data_Pipeline/README.md

 **step 5:** Spiltind the dataset as train and test data, X is independent variable and Y is dependent variable

+Assigned X as the set of independent features and y as the target variable (subscription).

 **step 6:** Finding the performance evaluation metric , `Classification metrics` this provides precision, recall, f1-score, support for a classification problem